telerik/blazor-docs/components/scheduler/overview.md

 To use a Telerik Scheduler for Blazor

 1. Add the `TelerikScheduler` tag.
 1. Populate its `Data` property with the collection of appointments/events the user needs to see.
-    * The `Telerik.Blazor.Components.IAppointment` interface can show you what fields you can use.
+See the [Appointments Overview]({%slug scheduler-appointments-overview%}) article for details on the needed fields.
 1. Set the `TitleField`, `StartField`, `EndField`, `DescriptionField` and `IsAllDayField` properties to point to the corresponding names of the model.
 1. Define the Views the user can toggle between in the `SchedulerViews` collection.
-    * Optionally, set their settings such as days start and end.
+Optionally, set their settings such as days start and end.

 >caption Scheduler first look and main features